-No artificial teeth can can replicate the function and aesthetics like your natural teeth.
+No artificial teeth can replicate the function and aesthetics like your natural teeth.
 But dentists try their level best to match up to the expectations of replacing your natural missing teeth with artificial ones as close as possible.
 These replacements can be dentures, implants, bridges, caps, etc. The dentist uses this to replace missing teeth and improve the dental and facial appearance of patients.

 Treatment options for missing teeth